ripandy/SOAR/Documentation~/docs/features/base-class.md

 # Base Classes

-SOAR provides a set of pre-defined, concrete classes for its core features, such as `Variable`, `GameEvent`, `Collection`, and `Transaction`.
+SOAR provides a set of pre-defined, concrete "Base Classes" for its core features, such as `Variable`, `GameEvent`, and `Collection`.
-These "Base Classes" are ready-to-use `ScriptableObject` assets for common data types like `int`, `float`, `string`, and `Vector3`, as well as Unity-specific types like `GameObject` and `Transform`.
-They allow developers to quickly start using SOAR's features without needing to write boilerplate code for custom types.
+These are ready-to-use `ScriptableObject` assets for common data types (e.g., `int`, `float`, `string`, `Vector3`), allowing developers to use SOAR's features immediately without writing boilerplate code.

-These classes are located in the `Soar.Base` assembly, which is separate from the core SOAR framework.
+They are located in the separate `Soar.Base` assembly, which may require adding an assembly definition reference.
-This separation helps keep the core lightweight while providing optional, convenient implementations.

 ## Using Base Classes